 Anemia is a common health issue in our society.
 If you are anemic, you should consume a balanced diet containing adequate amounts of calories, protein, iron, vitamin-C, vitamin-B12, and folic acids.

 The selection of an iron-rich diet is very important for anemic persons.
-We should be careful to increase the availability of iron from the diet, to facilitate the absorption of iron from the diet and finally utilization of the mineral (iron) for blood formation.
+We should be careful to increase the availability of iron from the diet, to facilitate the absorption of iron from the diet, and finally utilization of the mineral (iron) for blood formation.
+Follow this Indian diet guide to prevent & treat anemia.
+All the best.